Frequently Asked Questions

 What curriculum do you use?

-All three are self-paced, standards-aligned, and accessible anytime, anywhere.
+We use flexible online curriculum resources to support personalized learning.
+Our curriculum resources are self-paced, standards-aligned, and accessible anytime, anywhere.
 We provide Chromebooks or tablets and guide students through their lessons during school hours.
 Our experienced educators offer support, tutoring, and progress tracking to ensure learners stay on pace.

 Are you affiliated with any religion?